Llyn Gwyn – Fishing in the land of the Monks

 A truly beautiful location, Llyn Gwyn has an air of mystery about it.
 The lake sits in an upland hollow, surrounded by rolling green hills, with banks clothed in sedge, grasses and bracken.
 A picturesque tree covered island completes the scene, as does a grove of ancient pine trees and the antique stone constructed boat house.

 At 12 acres it is a nice manageable size, allowing anglers the freedom to roam and find space, without it being too large and intimidating.
 Being glacial in origin Llyn Gwyn is surprisingly deep, up to 50 foot in the centre, although the margins are generally shallow before shelving off, allowing for safe wading.
-3 boats are available for hire and there are two fishing huts and a toilet facility on site.
+There are two fishing huts, a toilet facility on site and also a disabled platform in the bay near the car park.

 A winter visit

-Myself and Tim Hughes of Airflo had been meaning to visit the llyn for a while and on a mid-winter day the chance finally came.
+Myself and Tim Hughes of Welsh fishing company Airflo had been meaning to visit the llyn for a while and on a winters day the chance finally came.
 After a couple of cold, snowy and fishless weeks with ice halting sport on many fisheries it was a great chance to get out and target the resident rainbows of llyn Gwyn from the bank.

 Wherever you are coming from the lake is easy to get to, being not far off the A470, the main road route through Wales.